 For new backpackers, you may want to ask yourself the same question and test your hypothesis on a cold night in the back yard where the risk is low and you can just go inside if you guess wrong.
 Always err on the side of caution because your life may be on the line!

-During summer conditions, many hikers will choose not to take or use rain gear.
+During summer conditions, many hikers will choose not to take or use a rain jacket.
 The idea is that you’ll get wet anyways – either from sweat or rain eventually, so why take anything at all?

 Rain gear can help provide a windproof layer and a serious amount of extra warmth to your clothing system in a worst-case scenario situation so it’s never a bad idea to have it, especially when starting out.